What Teachers say about #NotEvenOnce

 Community seminars equip parents, teachers and communities similarly however with a deeper immersion including signs, causes and strategies to name a few.

-Here's some evaluation data and feedback on the effectiveness of the program:
+Here's evaluation data and feedback on the effectiveness of the program in 2015 & 2016:

 TAS #NotEvenOnce Delivery Results 2016